tgtakaoka/asmx/README.txt

   file name.
 It's really better to just put -l and -o first in the options.

   The value in -d must be a number.
 No expressions are allowed.
+The valid forms are:
+    -d label          defines the label as EQU 0
+    -d label=value    defines the label as EQU value -d label:=value   defines the label as SET value

   The -c and -o options are incompatible.
 Only the last one on the command line will be used.
 Normal screen output (pass number, total